openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 ## DeviceKVStore<sup>8+</sup> ##

-Provides methods to manage distributed data by device in the distributed system.
-This class inherits from **KVStore** and provides data query and synchronization methods.
+Provides methods to query and synchronize data in a device KV store.
+This class inherits from [KVStore](#kvstore).

+Data is distinguished by device in a device KV store.
+Each device can only write and modify its own data.
+Data of other devices is read-only and cannot be modified.

+For example, a device KV store can be used to implement image sharing between devices.
+The images of other devices can be viewed, but not be modified or deleted.

 Before calling any method in **DeviceKVStore**, you must use [getKVStore](#getkvstore) to obtain a **DeviceKVStore** object.

 ### get<sup>8+</sup> ###

 get(deviceId: string, key: string, callback: AsyncCallback&lt;boolean|string|number|Uint8Array&gt;): void

-Obtains the string value that matches the specified key for a device.
+Obtains a string value that matches the specified device ID and key.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.DistributedDataManager.KVStore.DistributedKVStore